lochungtin/lochungtin.github.io/study/bsc.md

 ## Introduction

-In this extensive report, I embarked on the development and analysis of various ghost agent variants within the Pac-Man game environment.
+For my undergraduate studies final year project, I embarked on the development and analysis of various ghost agent variants within the Pac-Man game environment.
 I conducted experiments using different approaches, including deep Q-learning, neuroevolution, and temporal difference learning.
 Throughout my experiments, I delved into the performance of various ghost agent combinations in the Pac-Man game.
 The diverse variants, including _hyper-aggressive_, _MDP-based_, _TD learning_, and _neuroevolutionary agents_, were meticulously tested and analysed.

 <div style="text-align:center">